putto11262002/expense-tracker/README.md

 ```
 The build will produce the static assets in the `web/dist` folder

-To build upload the build asset to to s3 bucket run the following command (Assuming that you still in the `web` directory)
+To upload the build asset to the S3 bucket run the following command (Assuming that you still in the `web` directory)

 ```
 aws s3 cp ./dist/ s3://<bucket name> --recursive